How do I pay for counseling?

 How do I know if these are the right services for me or my child?

-It’s important you feel comfortable with the the therapist with whom you schedule and ensure they are the right fit for you.
+It’s important you feel comfortable with the therapist with whom you schedule and ensure they are the right fit for you.
 Finding a therapist you connect with and who can address your individual needs is a part of the therapeutic process.
-This is why we offer a free 15 minute phone consultation, to help you determine if we are the right fit for you.
+This is why we encourage you to complete a phone screening with our office to determine whether or not we have a therapist who can meet yours or your child’s needs.

 If it appears your needs may be better met by a different therapist, agency, or practice, we may refer you to other local resources in the area.